Grow Your Own Kombucha Scoby with Simple Equipment

-You need:
+You will need:

-- Tea – e.g. green tea, black tea (without flavorings / artificial additives)
+- Tea – e.g., Green Tea, Black Tea (without flavorings / artificial additives)

 - Water – ideally filtered

-- 1 breathable, clean drape
+- 1 breathable clean cloth cover

 -